opennode/waldur-zabbix/docs/api.rst

 parameters:

  - name - host name;
+ - service_project_link - url of service-project-link;
+ - visible_name - host visible name (optional if scope is defined);
+ - scope - optional url of related object, for example of OpenStack instance;
  - description - host description (optional);
- - link to the service-project-link object;
- - visible_name - host visible name;
  - interface_parameters - host interface parameters (optional, default value will be taken from service settings, if not specified);
  - host_group_name - host group name (optional, default value will be taken from service settings if not specified);
+ - templates - optional list of template urls.

  Example of a valid request: